 With your purchase, you’ll receive a lifetime warranty on the frame and motor, three years on parts, and one year on labor.
 If you want extra protection, you can purchase the three-year extended warranty plan for about $120 or the five-year plan for around $150.

 Places to Buy

 You can purchase the Horizon 7.0 AT through Horizon Fitness and Amazon.

-Is the Horizon 7.0 AT Treadmill reliable?
+Does the Horizon 7.0 AT Treadmill fold?

 Yes.
 Just lift on the back of the treadmill, and the hydraulics will take it from there.
 This can be useful for anyone tight on space or those who just want more room to work with in general.

 Does the Horizon 7.0 AT Treadmill feature programmed workouts?